Proton Therapy for Prostate Cancer

 Treatment for prostate cancer

-These pictures show treatment for a prostate tumor.
+These pictures show treatment for prostate cancer.
 The colored areas get radiation.
 The gray and white areas do not.
 With proton therapy (left), less healthy tissue is exposed to radiation.
 With standard X-ray radiation therapy (right), more healthy tissue is exposed.

 Why Choose Fred Hutch for Proton Therapy for Prostate Cancer

-Fewer than 100 centers worldwide offer this state-of-the-art treatment.
+Few cancer centers worldwide offer this state-of-the-art treatment.
 Fred Hutch Cancer Center – Proton Therapy, led by world-class experts, is the only proton therapy center in the Pacific Northwest.
-When it opened in 2013, it was the only one within a 1,000-mile radius.
-Our proton therapy providers have extensive experience.
+Our proton therapy providers have extensive experience in radiation oncology.
 As we put together your treatment plan, we’ll carefully consider whether proton therapy is the best option for you.

 Dr. Ramesh Rengan